alex/what-happens-when/README.rst

 handled by, an ``NSApplication`` main event loop, via an ``NSEvent`` of ``NSEventType`` ``KeyDown``.

+A KeyDown NSEvent is sent to the app.
+On macOS (previously known as OS X), when a key is pressed, a KeyDown NSEvent is generated and sent to the active application.
+Now KeyDown NSEvent handles the process and acts on the user's input like a web browser.

 (On GNU/Linux) the Xorg server listens for keycodes
 ---------------------------------------------------